C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-This is the single most common .gitignore misunderstanding, so make it land.
+- Single most common .gitignore misunderstanding - make it land

-Someone commits a large output file, realises the mistake, adds it to .gitignore, and is baffled that Git keeps reporting changes to it.
-The ignore rules are only consulted for files Git does not already track.
+- Scenario: commit a large output file, realise the mistake, add it to .gitignore, baffled that Git keeps reporting changes
+  - Ignore rules are only consulted for files Git does not already track

-`git rm --cached <file>` untracks it while leaving the file on disk.
-Then the ignore rule takes effect, and the removal itself is a commit.
+- `git rm --cached <file>` untracks it while leaving the file on disk
+  - Ignore rule then takes effect, and the removal itself is a commit

-Add the caveat that this does not erase it from history.
-The file is still in every earlier commit, so for a large file the repository stays large, and for a secret it stays exposed.
+- Caveat: this does not erase it from history
+  - File is still in every earlier commit - large file keeps the repo large, secret stays exposed -->
--->

 ---